dayton-outar/glif/algos/js/README.md

   Perfect for best performing algorithm to get sum of slices

 - [Leader](./codility/leader/README.md)

+  Ways to identify an element that occurs more than once

 - [Maximum Slice](./codility/maximum-slice/README.md)

+  Basically maintaining track of the maximum running total

 - [Prime and composite numbers](./codility/prime/README.md)
 - [Sieve of Erastosthenes](./codility/sieve/README.md)
 - [Euclidean Algorithm](./codility/euclidean/README.md)